danilodevhub/star-wars-app/README.md

 2. Get Redis Records:

-Usefull for troubleshooting the statistics
+Useful for troubleshooting the statistics

 ```bash
 # Get all keys